jonas-schievink/mini-slcan/README.md

 ## Rust version support

-This crate supports at least the 3 latest stable Rust releases.
-Bumping the minimum supported Rust version (MSRV) is not considered a breaking change as long as these 3 versions are still supported.
+This crate supports stable Rust.
+No guarantees are made beyond that.